mind1m/rainfall/README.md

 As simple as::

-    pip3 install rainfall
+    pip install rainfall

 .. note::
-    usually pip for python 3 is called pip3, but you may have it with other name
+    sometimes pip for python 3 is called pip3, but you may have it with other name

 Hello world